sam-barker/interview_coding_exercise/README.md

 To transpile and run the server in one go, run `yarn restart`

 ## To run the tests
-Ensure the server is first running, and then in a different terminal run `yarn test` or `npm run test`.
+Ensure the server is first transpiled and running, and then in a different terminal run `yarn test` or `npm run test`.